-While a small amount of salt (about 1-2g) is important for good health this amount can be easily obtained by eating a healthy balanced diet made of mostly fresh foods, including 2 serves of fruit and 5 serves of vegetables daily.
-The problem is, most Australians are consuming up to 8 times this amount, and it’s not because they are eating a trailer load of celery!
+While a small amount of salt (about 1-2g) is important for good health; this amount can be easily obtained by eating a healthy balanced diet made of mostly fresh foods, including 2 serves of fruit and 5 serves of vegetables daily.
+The problem is, most Australians are consuming up to 8 times the amount of salt they need – and it’s not because they are eating a truck load of celery!
 So if you are looking for information on how to reduce salt intake, check out our 4 top tips below.

 The simplest way to work out how much salt you’re eating is to check the food label, in particular the Nutrition Information Panel (NIP) and ingredients list on the package.

 When you’re looking at the Nutrition Information Panel there are a few things that can help you decode the information.
 First of all – salt is listed as ‘sodium’.

 When you’re looking at how much salt is in your packaged food, the best place to check is the per 100g column on the NIP.
 This can help you compare two products against each other – all you have to do is pick the one with less salt!
 What should you look for?
 To avoid eating excess salt in your day, try to avoid products with more than 400mg of sodium per 100g.
 The best options are products with less than 120mg sodium per 100g are best avoided if possible.